 This acts like a massive guide to his entire website.
 You can browse through his past projects, some of his best blog posts, and information about what he does.

-You might consider this page like a ToC that you’d find a book.
+You might consider this page like a ToC(Table of Contents) that you’d find a book.
 However the book is David’s website packed with tons of information across dozens of pages.

 Shay Howe offers something very similar on his HTML/CSS learning guide which links to different tutorials and topics in the guide.

 Again this is a strong example of a full page ToC(Table of Contents) where the user can feel comfortable browsing between pages.
 The above examples are good choice to just grasp a idea of what table of contents may look like.
 At the end, there is no limit to creativity and you can customize these features to every extent possible.

 Plus the lessons are organized neatly into the sidebar displayed on every page so this follows my tip on accessibility too.
 Go figure!

 Before you launch a table of contents for your site make sure it actually serves a purpose.
 You don’t want a ToC to be annoying, but rather something that encourages interactivity.
 You just do not need to create table of contents just to fill up the excessive space but it must be helpful to all the existing and new users paying visit to your website.
 If you get creative enough, then you may guide the designer properly regarding each and every aspect of ToC that suits your site.
 There is no limit to as of how much creative you can get so give it a best shot.
 While redesigning a site, you may consider updating your table of contents and ensure that it does not look to be old-fashioned.